 New in Fall 2018 – Graduate Certificate in Composite Manufacturing

 The Graduate Certificate in Composite Manufacturing consists of three (3) graduate courses for a total of 9 graduate credits.
-These courses can be used as “dual credit” electives toward the Master of Mechanical Engineering or the Master of Science in Materials Science Engineering.
+These courses can be used as “dual credit” electives toward the Master of Science in Materials Science Engineering.

 Graduate Certificate in Composite Materials

 The Graduate Certificate in Composite Materials consists of three (3) graduate courses for a total of 9 graduate credits.
-These courses can be used as “dual credit” electives toward the Master of Mechanical Engineering or the Master of Science in Materials Science Engineering.
+These courses can be used as “dual credit” electives toward the Master of Science in Materials Science Engineering.

 This masters degree without thesis consists of ten (10) courses, all of which can be completed online.
 Courses are taught by the same internationally awarded faculty who teach our full-time, on campus students.
 Unique areas of focus include composites, biomechanics, fuel cells, and others.
 The Graduate Certificates in Composite Manufacturing or Composite Materials can be used as “dual credit” toward this Master’s degree program.